stevomatthews/Spoon-Knife/test-toc.md

 The values retrieved from these options depend on the result of the KMX
 process:

-1. If only one party declared encryption, the KM state will be one of the following:
+1. If only one party declares encryption, the KM state will be one of the following:

    - For the party that declares no encryption:
      - RCVKMSTATE: NOSECRET
      - SNDKMSTATE: UNSECURED
      - Result: This party can send payloads unencrypted, but it can't decrypt packets received from its peer.

    - For the party that declares encryption:
      - RCVKMSTATE: UNSECURED
      - SNDKMSTATE: NOSECRET
      - Result: This party can receive unencrypted payloads from its peer, and will be able to send encrypted payloads to the peer, but the peer won't decrypt them.

-2. If both declare encryption, but they have a different password, then both states are `SRT_KM_S_BADSECRET`.
-In such a situation both sides may send payloads, but the other party won't decrypt it.
+2. If both declare encryption, but they have different passwords, then both states are `SRT_KM_S_BADSECRET`.
+In such a situation both sides may send payloads, but the other party won't decrypt them.

 3. If both declare encryption and the password is the same on both sides, then both states are `SRT_KM_S_SECURED`.
 The transmission shall be correctly performed with encryption in both directions.

-Note that due to introducing the bidirectional feature in HSv5 (and therefore the Initiator and Responder roles), the "old way" (HSv4) method of initializing the crypto objects used for security is used only in one of the directions.
+Note that due to the introduction of the bidirectional feature in HSv5 (and therefore the Initiator and Responder roles), the old HSv4 method of initializing the crypto objects used for security is used only in one of the directions.
 This is now called "forward KMX":

 1. The Initiator initializes its Sender Crypto (TXC) with preconfigured values.
 The SEK and SALT values are random-generated.
-2. The Initiator sends a KMX message to the receiver.
+2. The Initiator sends a KMX message to the Receiver.
 3. The Receiver deploys the KMX message into its Receiver Crypto (RXC)

-This process is the general process of Security Association done for the "forward direction", that is, when done by the Sender.
-However as there's only one KMX process in the handshake, in HSv5 this must also initialize the cryptos in the opposite direction.
+This is the general process of Security Association done for the "forward direction", that is, when done by the Sender.
+However, as there's only one KMX process in the handshake, in HSv5 this must also initialize the crypto in the opposite direction.
 This is accomplished by "reverse KMX":

 1. The Initiator initializes its Sender Crypto (TXC), like above, and then **clones it** to the Receiver Crypto.
-2. The Initiator sends KMX message to the Responder.
+2. The Initiator sends a KMX message to the Responder.
 3. The Responder deploys the KMX message into its Receiver Crypto (RXC)
-4. The Responder initializes its Sender Crypto by **cloning** the Receiver Crypto, that is, by extracting the SEK and SALT from the Receiver Crypto and use them to initialize the Sender Crypto (clone the keys).
+4. The Responder initializes its Sender Crypto by **cloning** the Receiver Crypto, that is, by extracting the SEK and SALT from the Receiver Crypto and using them to initialize the Sender Crypto (clone the keys).

-This way the Sender (being a Responder) has the Sender Crypto initialized in a manner very similar to that of Initiator.
+This way the Sender (being a Responder) has the Sender Crypto initialized in a manner very similar to that of the Initiator.
 The only difference is that the SEK and SALT parameters in the crypto:
- - In Initiator, they are random-generated
+ - are random-generated on the Initiator side
- - In Responder, they are extracted from the Receiver Crypto, which was configured by the incoming KMX message
+ - are extracted (on the Responder side) from the Receiver Crypto, which was configured by the incoming KMX message

 The extra operations defined as "reverse KMX" happen exclusively in the HSv5 handshake.

 The encryption key (SEK) is normally configured to be refreshed after a predefined number of packets has been sent.
-In order to ensure the "soft handoff" to the new key, this process consists of three following activities performed in that order:
+To ensure the "soft handoff" to the new key, this process consists of three activities performed in order:

- - Preannouncing of the key (SEK is sent by Sender to Receiver)
+1. Pre-announcing of the key (SEK is sent by Sender to Receiver)
- - Switching the key (at some point packets are encrypted with the new key)
+2. Switching the key (at some point packets are encrypted with the new key)
- - Decommissioning the key (remove the old, unused key)
+3. Decommissioning the key (removing the old, unused key)

-The Preannouncing part is being done using the SRT Extended Message with `SRT_CMD_KMREQ` extended type.
-This time only the "forward KMX" part is done.
-When the transmission is bidirectional, the key refreshing process happens completely independently on each direction, and it's always initiated by the sending side, independently on Initiator and Responder roles (actually these roles are significant only up to the moment when the connection is considered established).
+Pre-announcing is done using an SRT Extended Message with the `SRT_CMD_KMREQ` extended type, where only the "forward KMX" part is done.
+When the transmission is bidirectional, the key refreshing process happens completely independently for each direction, and it's always initiated by the sending side, independently of Initiator and Responder roles (actually these roles are significant only up to the moment when the connection is considered established).

-The decision as to when exactly perform particular activities belonging to the key refreshing process is made when the **number of sent packets** exceeds appropriate value (towards the moment of the connection or previous refreshing), which is controlled by the `SRTO_KMREFRESHRATE` and `SRTO_KMPREANNOUNCE` options:
+The decision as to when exactly to perform particular activities belonging to the key refreshing process is made when the **number of sent packets** exceeds a certain value (up to the moment of the connection or previous refresh), which is controlled by the `SRTO_KMREFRESHRATE` and `SRTO_KMPREANNOUNCE` options:

-1. Pre-announce: when reaches `SRTO_KMREFRESHRATE - SRTO_KMPREANNOUNCE`
+1. Pre-announce: when # of sent packets > `SRTO_KMREFRESHRATE - SRTO_KMPREANNOUNCE`
-2. Key switch: when reaches `SRTO_KMREFRESHRATE`
+2. Key switch: when # of sent packets > `SRTO_KMREFRESHRATE`
-3. Decommission: when reaches `SRTO_KMREFRESHRATE + SRTO_KMPREANNOUNCE`
+3. Decommission: when # of sent packets > `SRTO_KMREFRESHRATE + SRTO_KMPREANNOUNCE`

-(In other words, `SRTO_KMREFRESHRATE` is the exact number of transmitted packets for which Key-switch happens, the Pre-announce happens `SRTO_KMPREANNOUNCE` packets earlier, and Decommission happens `SRTO_KMPREANNOUNCE` packets later.
+In other words, `SRTO_KMREFRESHRATE` is the exact number of transmitted packets for which a key switch happens.
+The Pre-announce happens `SRTO_KMPREANNOUNCE` packets earlier, and Decommission happens `SRTO_KMPREANNOUNCE` packets later.
-The `SRTO_KMPREANNOUNCE` value serves as an intermediate delay to make sure that since the moment of switching the keys, the new key is surely deployed at the receiver, as well as the old key is not decommissioned until the last packet encrypted with that key is received).
+The `SRTO_KMPREANNOUNCE` value serves as an intermediate delay to make sure that from the moment of switching the keys the new key is deployed on the Receiver, and that the old key is not decommissioned until the last packet encrypted with that key is received.

-The following things are done for the refreshing activities:
+The following activities occur when keys are refreshed:

-1. **Pre-announce:** the new key is generated and sent to the receiver using the SRT Extended Message `SRT_CMD_KMREQ`.
+1. **Pre-announce:** The new key is generated and sent to the Receiver using the SRT Extended Message `SRT_CMD_KMREQ`.
 The received key is deployed into the Receiver Crypto.
-The Receiver sends back the same message through `SRT_CMD_KMRSP` as a confirmation that the refreshing was successful, or the message contains an error code, if it wasn't.
+The Receiver sends back the same message through `SRT_CMD_KMRSP` as a confirmation that the refresh was successful (if it wasn't, the message contains an error code).

 2. **Key Switch:** The Encryption Flags in the `PH_MSGNO` field get toggled between `EK_EVEN` and `EK_ODD`.
 From this moment on, the opposite (newly generated) key is used.

-3. **Decommission:** the old key (the key that was used with the previous flag state) is decommissioned on both the Sender and Receiver sides.
+3. **Decommission:** The old key (the key that was used with the previous flag state) is decommissioned on both the Sender and Receiver sides.
 The place for the key remains open for future key refreshing.

-**NOTE** In the implementation the handlers for KMREQ and KMRSP are the same for handling the request coming through the SRT Extended Message and through the handshake extension blocks, except that in case of SRT Extended Message only one direction is updated (forward KMX only).
+**NOTE** The handlers for `KMREQ` and `KMRSP` are the same for handling the request coming through an SRT Extended Message and through the handshake extension blocks, except that in case of the SRT Extended Message only one direction (forward KMX) is updated.
 HSv4 relies only on these messages, so there's no difference between initial and refreshed KM exchange.
-In HSv5 the initial KM exchange is done within the handshake in both directions, and then the key refreshing updates the key for one direction only.
+In HSv5 the initial KM exchange is done within the handshake in both directions, and then the key refresh updates the key for one direction only.

 [Return to top of page](#srt-handshake)

 #### Smoother

-This is a feature supported by HSv5 only.
-This value contains a string with the name of the SRT Smoother type.
+This is a feature supported by HSv5 only that adds functionality, similar to the "congestion control" class from UDT, which is called **Smoother**.

-The versions that support HSv5 contain an additional functionality, similar to the "congestion control" class from UDT, which is called "Smoother".
-The default Smoother is called "live" and the 1.3.0 version contains an additional optional smoother type Caller "file".
-Within the "file" smoother there's also a possible transmission of stream mode and message mode (the "live" smoother may only use the message mode and with one message per packet).
+Its value is a string with the name of the SRT Smoother type.
+The default Smoother is called "live".
+The SRT 1.3.0 version contains an additional optional Smoother type called "file".
+Within the  "file" Smoother it is possible to designate a stream mode and a message mode (the "live" Smoother may only use the message mode, with one message per packet).

-The smoother part is not obligatory when not present.
+The Smoother feature is not obligatory when not present.
 The "live" Smoother is used by default.
-For an HSv4 client, which doesn't contain this feature, the Smoother type is assumed to be "live".
+For an HSv4 party, which doesn't support this feature, the Smoother type is assumed to be "live".

-The "file" Smoother type, the second built-in one, reintroduced the old UDT features for stream transmission (together with the `SRT_OPT_STREAM` flag) and messages that can span through multiple UDP packets.
+The "file" Smoother type reintroduces the old UDT features for stream transmission (together with the `SRT_OPT_STREAM` flag) and messages that can span multiple UDP packets.
 The Smoothers differ in the way the transmission is handled, how various transmission settings are applied, and how to handle any special phenomena that happen during transmission.

-The "file" Smoother is based completely on the original `CUDTCC` class from UDT and the rules for congestion control are completely copied from there.
-It contains however much more changes and allows to select the original UDT code in places that must have been modified in SRT in order to support the live transmission.
+The "file" Smoother is based completely on the original `CUDTCC` class from UDT, and the rules for congestion control are completely copied from there.
+However, it contains many changes and allows the selection of the original UDT code in places that have been modified in SRT to support live transmission.

 [Return to top of page](#srt-handshake)

 #### Stream ID (SID)

 This feature is supported by HSv5 only.
-This value contains a string of the user's choice that can be passed from the Caller to the Listener.
+Its value is a string of the user's choice that can be passed from the Caller to the Listener.

-The Stream ID is a string up to 512 characters that an Initiator can pass to a Responder.
-To use this feature, an application should set it on a Caller socket using `SRTO_STREAMID` option.
-Upon connection, the accepted socket on the Listener side will have the exactly same value set and it can be retrieved using the same option.
-This gives the Listener a chance to decide what to do with this connection - such as to decide which stream to send in the case where the Listener is the stream Sender.
-This feature is not predicted to be used for Rendezvous connection, as it hardly makes sense.
+The Stream ID is a string of up to 512 characters that an Initiator can pass to a Responder.
+To use this feature, an application should set it on a Caller socket using the `SRTO_STREAMID` option.
+Upon connection, the accepted socket on the Listener side will have exactly the same value set, and it can be retrieved using the same option.
+This gives the Listener a chance to decide what to do with this connection — such as to decide which stream to send in the case where the Listener is the stream Sender.
+This feature is not intended to be used for Rendezvous connections.

 [Return to top of page](#srt-handshake)